yagizuygarunlu/Image_to_PDF/README.md

 # Image to PDF Converter

-A modern Windows Forms application that converts images to PDF files.
-Built with .NET 9 and PdfSharpCore, this application provides a user-friendly interface for converting images to PDF format.
+A modern Windows Forms application that converts images and HTML content to PDF files.
+Built with .NET 9 and PdfSharpCore, this application provides a user-friendly interface for converting both images and HTML content to PDF format.

 ## Features